bplmaps/blacklight-allmaps/README.md

 ## Contributing

-@TODO
+For Developer documentation see [doc/developer.md](./doc/development.md)

-Contribution directions go here.
+@TODO: Additional Contribution directions go here.

 ## License
 The gem is available as open source under the terms of the [Apache 2.0 License](https://opensource.org/license/apache-2-0).